 Dr. Pekala entered her doctoral program at Long Island University’s Post Campus, where she learned both Psychodynamic and Cognitive Behavioral Therapies and began to develop an integrative and client-centered approach.
 During her externships, she provided psychological services within an integrated health practice, which included primary care, pediatric, and OB/GYN services through Nassau University Medical Center.
 Dr. Pekala supported individuals in managing their health conditions, reducing anxiety around medical procedures, and understanding mental and physical health in a holistic way.

-Dr. Pekala specializes in eating disorders, anxiety, depression, family systems, sexual health and relationship issues.
+Dr. Pekala specializes in eating disorders, anxiety, family systems, sexual health, relationship issues, and teen/adolescent concerns.
 Her interests solidified during her predoctoral internship at Woodhull Medical and Mental Health Center, where she completed a year-long Dialectical Behavior Therapy (DBT) rotation.
 Her interest in family therapy flourished, and she helped expectant mothers while on her OB rotation.
 In this position, she provided family therapy and parent psychoeducation sessions, as well as building her expertise in family dynamics by working with children, adolescents, adults, and extended family systems.

 Dr. Pekala completed her training in hypnosis with the Milton H. Erickson Foundation.
-After witnessing hypnosis in action, she recognized how immensely beneficial the technique could be for clients in her areas of expertise, especially those with eating disorders, depression, anxiety, and pain conditions.
+After witnessing hypnosis in action, she recognized how immensely beneficial the technique could be for clients in her areas of expertise, especially those with eating disorders, anxiety, and pain conditions.
 Hypnosis allows clients with eating disorders to connect with their emotions, intuition, and selves in a safe and supported environment.
-Dr. Pekala also uses hypnosis to facilitate pain management, decrease unwanted behaviors, and foster self-confidence; she finds it especially effective when paired with mindfulness, acceptance, and relaxation techniques.
+Dr. Pekala also uses hypnosis to help patients recognize and grow their own strengths, facilitate pain management, decrease unwanted behaviors and troublesome thought patterns and foster self-confidence; she finds it especially effective when paired with mindfulness, acceptance, and relaxation techniques.

-Dr. Pekala also provides adjunctive family and couples’ therapy to complement individual therapy for eating disorders and gynecological pain disorders.
+Dr. Pekala also provides adjunctive family and couples’ therapy to complement individual therapy for eating disorders and sexual health.
 These sessions offer extensive psychoeducation and help clients and their significant others to express their needs in a supported atmosphere.
 These sessions also foster improved relationships and communication skills and allow participants to address previously avoided topics.
 Additional benefits are found in a significant reduction in symptoms, increased well-being, and strengthened relational bonds.

-Client-centered, collaborative care is at the core of Dr. Pekala’s work, and she tailors treatment to each client’s unique needs.
-Hypnosis is an integral part of treatment that provides relief while helping clients on their road to recovery, healing, and self-actualization.
+Client-centered, collaborative care is at the core of Dr. Pekala’s work, and she tailors therapy to each client’s unique needs.
+Hypnosis is an integral part of therapy that provides relief while helping clients on their road to recovery, healing, and self-actualization.
 She is also committed to lifelong learning, and she remains current on the latest scientific research.
-Lastly, she approaches therapy with compassion, understanding, and curiosity, and she believes in an egalitarian model of therapy in which psychologist and client work together to illuminate a unique path in treatment.
+Lastly, she approaches therapy with compassion, understanding, and curiosity, and she believes in an egalitarian model of therapy in which psychologist and client work together to illuminate a unique path in therapy.